HrushiBorhade/typescript-mike-north-fm/README.md

 # All things Typescript

 ## Fundamentals
-- compiler
+- compiler ✅
-- variables and functions
+- variables and functions ✅
-- object, arrrays and tuples
+- object, arrays and tuples
 - structural vs nominal types
 - union and intersection types
 - interfaces and type aliases